xavierScript/whitelist-transfer-hook-vault/README.md

 In this example, only whitelisted addresses will be able to transfer tokens that have this transfer hook enabled, providing fine-grained access control over token movements.

+The latest version of the program also includes an end-to-end vault mint flow.
+The admin can create a Token-2022 mint with the TransferHook and MetadataPointer extensions already configured, attach token metadata directly to the mint, initialize a vault token account for that mint, and then deposit or withdraw tokens through the whitelist-checked transfer hook.

+## Current Flow

+1. Initialize the global config PDA.
+2. Add approved users to the whitelist with per-user PDA accounts.
+3. Create a vault mint with transfer hook and metadata support.
+4. Initialize the vault token account for that mint.
+5. Initialize the extra account meta list used by the transfer hook.
+6. Deposit and withdraw tokens only for whitelisted users.

 ---

 ## Architecture